Nickydoesthings/YouTube-Scribe/README.md

 YouTube Scribe is a web application designed to quickly generate detailed written summaries and tutorials from YouTube videos.
 The app analyzes YouTube captions (or transcribes audio) to provide you with an easy-to-follow guide.

+Using the web app is as simple as pasting in a URL - YouTube scribe handles the rest and outputs a written tutorial based on the content video.
+All in just seconds :)

 This app relies heavily on OpenAI's ChatGPT API to turn captions into readable instructions.
 So, you'll need to bring your own API key.
 More info on that here: [OpenAI Quickstart](https://platform.openai.com/docs/quickstart).

 Simply paste your API key into the `.env` file, and you're good to go.